CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 Nice!
-The population variables should be inside the sociodemographic dataset, let's find them looking into their descriptions.
+The population variables are inside of the sociodemographic category, let take a look at what options are available and the associated descriptions.

 ```python